 Rule 31.
 Introduction of Bills and Concurrent Resolutions.
 Every bill and concurrent resolution shall be introduced by a Senator, by a committee, on the report of a committee, by message from the House of Representatives, or by proper prefiling as provided by law.
 For the purpose of introduction, every bill and concurrent resolution shall be placed in the possession of the secretary and the reading clerk shall read the title, except citations of statutes amended or repealed.
 The reading clerk shall also read the name of the sponsor of the bill or resolution if it has a single sponsor.
-If the bill or resolution has two sponsors the reading clerk shall read the names of both sponsors, but if the bill or resolution has more than two sponsors the reading clerk shall read the name of the first sponsor together with the words "and others."
+If the bill or resolution has two sponsors the reading clerk shall read the name of both sponsors, but if the bill or resolution has more than two sponsors the reading clerk shall read the name of the first sponsor together with the words "and others."

 Rule 32.
 Reference of Bills and Resolutions.
-All bills shall be referred or rereferred to appropriate standing committees or the committee of the whole by the President.
-Upon the day of its introduction or upon the next legislative day the President shall refer every bill and each concurrent resolution to be referred to the appropriate standing committee or the committee of the whole.
+All bills and resolutions shall be referred or rereferred to appropriate standing committees, special or select committees appointed under Rule 8 or the Committee of the Whole by the President.
+Upon the day of its introduction or upon the next legislative day, the President shall refer every bill and each concurrent resolution to be referred to the appropriate standing committee, special or select committees appointed under Rule 8 or the Committee of the Whole.
 Bills or resolutions prefiled under K.S.A.
-46-801 et seq. and amendments thereto may be referred by the President to the appropriate standing committee or the committee of the whole at any time subsequent to the prefiling of such bill or resolution with the secretary of the senate.
-Bills introduced by committees, if germane to the purpose and scope of the committee, may be referred to the Committee of the Whole; otherwise to the appropriate standing committee.
+46-801 et seq., and amendments thereto, may be referred by the President to the appropriate standing committee, special or select committees appointed under Rule 8 or the Committee of the Whole at any time subsequent to the prefiling of such bill or resolution with the secretary of the senate.
+Bills introduced by committees, if germane to the purpose and scope of the committee, may be referred to the Committee of the Whole; otherwise to the appropriate standing committee or special or select committees appointed under Rule 8.
 All bills making an appropriation shall be referred to the Committee on Ways and Means.
-The President may refer a bill or resolution to two or more standing committees jointly, or separately, in such order as the President may direct, and such bill or resolution, when so referred, shall be considered by the committees in joint meeting, or by each of the committees separately in the order named in the reference, and when the reference is made jointly, the chairperson of the committee named first shall be chairperson of the joint committee.
+The President may refer a bill or resolution to two or more standing committees or special or select committees appointed under Rule 8, or any combination thereof, jointly, or separately, in such order as the President may direct, and such bill or resolution, when so referred, shall be considered by the committees in joint meeting, or by each of the committees separately in the order named in the reference, and when the reference is made jointly, the chairperson of the committee named first shall be chairperson of the joint committee.